 Let me repeat myself, then: unleash, embrace, and empower your inner warrior.
 There’s something powerful about being able to lose yourself in poker.
 This is not a team sport.
 Those people are not going to be your friends or take it easy on you.
 They are coming to pummel you.
 They are coming to make sure that you know they are going to take your chips from you.
 And if you aren’t playing aggressively at least part of the time, you’re going to find that you’re in for some bad times ahead.
 The best thing that you can possibly do is make sure that you are always looking at the bright side of things.
 You don’t want to find that you just can’t get things together.
 You have to make sure that you’re really focused on victory.
 That’s what the point of poker really is.
 You’re either winning, or you’re not.
 Losing money isn’t a good option, is it?
 You have to resign yourself to the fact that even if you sharpen your poker theory and knowledge, there are just going to be times where you catch a bad beat.

 However, I will warn you — not every bad round of poker is a bad beat.
 Not at all.
 You have to make sure that you’re thinking about the road ahead, the bigger picture, and the times where you feel like you’re losing ground.
 Warriors push on, warriors fight, and warriors look at brighter days.
 They don’t let a few bad rounds of poker stop them from reaching for victory.
+Some sites offer no deposit bonuses so make sure to take advantage of those bonuses as they can be very useful when/if you catch a bad beat.

 Keep in mind that good warriors also take what they can learn and use from all sources.
 Getting involved in the poker forums is a good thing.
 Now, some people tell me that they hate forum drama, so they always forgot the forums.
 I think that it’s a mistake.
 What if there are gems in there that you weren’t thinking about?
 The more that you focus on patterns, the more likely it is that you’ll start learning more about the flow of the game.
 Not just theory, but … real flow.